simmithapad/TechBuzzers/README.md

 ### Future Scope
-Having a lobby of more than 2 players
+->Having a lobby of more than 2 players
-Allowing users to create their personal lobbies and invite their friends Allowing users to see live time progress of their competitors Showing daily basis world rankings
+->Allowing users to create their personal lobbies and invite their friends
+->Allowing users to see live time progress of their competitors
+->Showing daily basis world rankings